lzptr/VS_Code_ROS/README.md

 ![alt text](docs/talkerComp.png)

-Now VS Code does a pretty good job switching automatically the active session to the "Listener_Node" after i stepped over the `talker_pub.publish(...)`  code and hitting the breakpoint,  as you can see in the image below:
+Now VS Code does a pretty good job switching automatically the session where a breakpoint was hit (see the image below).
+This also aplies to the multi-window approach.
+VS-Code automatically switches the window to the one where a breakpoint was hit.
 ![alt text](docs/listenerComp.png)

 The one thing I personally don't like, is that as soon as I step through the listener callback, the program returns to the ROS spin thread and then VS Code stays in the "Listener_Node" debug session, leaving me to manually select the talker node, to be able to step through the original node I debugged.